Mic92/nixos-shell/README.md

 ## Port forwarding

-To forward ports from the virtual machine to the host, override the `virtualisation.qemu.networkingOptions` NixOS option.
+To forward ports from the virtual machine to the host, use the `virtualisation.forwardPorts` NixOS option.
 See `examples/vm-forward.nix` where the ssh server running on port 22 in the virtual machine is made accessible through port 2222 on the host.

-If `virtualisation.qemu.networkingOptions` is not overridden the same can be also achieved by using the `QEMU_NET_OPTS` environment variable.
+The same can be also achieved by using the `QEMU_NET_OPTS` environment variable.

 ```console
 $ QEMU_NET_OPTS="hostfwd=tcp::2222-:22" nixos-shell